yoonchulro/units_converter_extension/p3_materials.md

 This means you can get your testers online and providing meaningful data within 2 minutes, saving valuable testing time.

+#### The Test: Does the Smart Units converter app save time and improve accuracy of conversions vs other tools like Google?

 ## Materials Provided
 -   Sample experimental protocol
 -   Proposed metrics
+-   Developer support - got questions?
+We've got answers!
 -   Premade Google Forms math test - auto-graded, auto-shuffled, and ready to use!

 ![Sample Assessment](assets/Images/assessment.png)